 Is finding the funding one of the greatest hurdles standing between your new playground?

-Since funding is often lacking when it comes to the development of playgrounds, fundraising is often an essential component to realizing a new playground.
+Since funding is often lacking when it comes to the development of playgrounds, fundraising is often an essential component of realizing a new playground.
 Designing a fundraising plan that is simple and easy to execute can help inspire your fundraising team, and most importantly, put money in your bank account.

 Stage One: Preparation

-One of the first steps in a fundraising campaign is to form a committee or list of people who are willing to help.
+One of the first steps in a fundraising campaign is to form a committee or a list of people who are willing to help.
 It could be as small as one highly motivated individual to a group of five or more.
-With more people involved, delegation of ideas to subcommittees can allow volunteers to be more effective in the areas they want to pursue.
-Many volunteers are willing to help out with different fundraising events, but would prefer not to be on a committee.
+With more people involved, the delegation of ideas to subcommittees can allow volunteers to be more effective in the areas they want to pursue.
+Many volunteers are willing to help out with different fundraising events but would prefer not to be on a committee.
 These volunteers will be part of your success.

 Goal setting is one of the keys to a successful fundraising campaign.
 It is always important to have a goal to strive for.
 Setting goals for each fundraising event will help your committee see results.
 Once you determine how much you are expecting to raise from a particular event, set a plan to achieve your goal by breaking it down into small sub-goals.
 Set a target with defined time frames.
 See it.
 Believe it.
 Achieve it.